Netcracker/qubership-opensearch/documentation/maintenance-guide/troubleshooting-guide/README.md

    Then wait some time for `autofollow` process run replication again.

-**NOTE:** This option cleans all index data presented on standby side.
-Make sure you need to remove this and OpenSearch on active side has correct changes.
+**Note**: This option cleans all index data presented on the standby side.
+Make sure to remove this and check whether OpenSearch on the active side has correct changes.